How To Prepare For Your Newborn Photoshoot in Wokingham

 Final Note

 My biggest piece of advice is to relax.
-I’ve been doing this for eight years now and am often referred to as the baby whisperer by clients as I am an expert in getting babies to settle.
+I’ve been doing this for nine years now and am often referred to as the baby whisperer by Parents as I am an expert in getting babies to settle.
 They don’t have to be asleep for their photos, so please don’t panic or worry about whether they will catch some zzzzz’s or not.
 I’ve only ever had to admit defeat once, when the poor baby just couldn’t bring his wind up and was so uncomfortable.
 We simply re-arranged for a couple of days later and it was a total breeze.

 So please don’t fret, we will get the photos.
 I want you all to enjoy your session so try to make it as relaxed and comfortable for you all as I can.
 My studio is a drama-free zone.
 Zero stress.
 We will take it at babies pace so that you don’t feel rushed.
 Think of it as going to a friends for coffee rather than a typical studio photoshoot, it really will be that relaxed (I’ve even had Parent’s fall asleep whilst I’ve been photographing baby!)